What Is a NACA Mortgage?

 → 90 days of bank statements for all accounts

 After your loan goes through underwriting, the next step is to close on the home.
 The closing process finalizes the purchase and makes you the legal owner of the property.
-With a NACA mortgage, the lender covers the closing costs, but you’ll need to have the funds for prepaid items, such as real estate taxes and homeowners insurance premiums.
+With a NACA mortgage, the lender covers the closing costs — however, you’ll still need to have the funds for prepaid items, such as real estate taxes and homeowners insurance premiums.

 - Budgeting and other homeownership counseling

-- Loan modification to address changed financial circumstances
+- Loan modification in the case of changed financial circumstances

 - Temporary forbearance options